localForage/localForage/README.md

 [localForage API documentation](https://localforage.github.io/localForage). [localForage API文档也有中文版。](https://localforage.docschina.org)

 If you're having trouble using the library, running the tests, or want to contribute to localForage, please look through the [existing issues](https://github.com/localForage/localForage/issues) for your problem first before creating a new one.
 If you still need help, [feel free to file an issue](https://github.com/localForage/localForage/issues/new).

-## Safari 10.1+

-Since Safari 10.1 we default to IndexedDB; see the [CHANGELOG](https://github.com/localForage/localForage/blob/master/CHANGELOG.md) for more info.

 # How to use localForage